-

 Book the 2 days Inca Trail tour with confidence

-When you book the 2-day Inca Trail tour, once your reservation is confirmed, we guarantee that the price will not increase, regardless of market fluctuations.
-It’s important to read all relevant information before booking, such as what’s included (transportation, meals, permits, guides), what’s not included (personal expenses, tips), fitness requirements (moderate effort), and the cancellation policy.
-The 2 days Inca trail tour allows you to explore key parts of the Inca Trail and reach Machu Picchu, including stunning views from the Sun Gate.
-When you book, you can rest assured that there will be no surprise additional costs.
+When you book the 2 Days Inca Trail tour with us, once your reservation is confirmed, we guarantee that the price will not increase, regardless of market fluctuations.
+Additionally, it is important to read all relevant information before booking such as what’s included (transportation, meals, permits, guides), what’s not included (personal expenses, tips), fitness requirements (moderate effort), and the cancellation policy.
+Moreover, the 2 Days Inca Trail tour allows you to explore key sections of the Inca Trail and reach Machu Picchu, including breathtaking views from the Sun Gate.
+Finally, when you book with Andean Road Peru, you can rest assured that there will be no hidden or unexpected additional costs.

 Student travel discount on the 2 days Inca Trail tour